isomerpages/govtech-gobusiness/index.md

     - infopic:
         title: Safety @ Work
         subtitle:
-        description: List of measures to ensure the safety in workplace.
+        description: List of measures to ensure the safety at the workplace.
         button: Find Out More
         url: /safetywork/safetymeasures
         image: /images/safetywork.jpg